mohitjaryal/mohitCodzz/README.md

 ## about

-Just a CS student who got tired of waiting to be "ready" so started building instead.
+just a CS student who got tired of waiting to be "ready" so started building instead.
 Most of my time goes into AI, Computer Vision, and Robotics — learning ideas, building projects, and creating things along the way.
 I enjoy building useful and ambitious stuff, exploring intelligent systems, and collaborating with people who like creating cool things.
 Open to collaboration and always learning.

 ```python